-“Strategic stakes are a good way to limit your choices so that all decisions are made in the right direction”.Dmitry Sergeev, Dashly CEO & founder
+“Strategic stakes are a good way to limit your choices so that all decisions are made in the right direction”.Dimitri Ive, Dashly CEO & founder

-There is an integration stake, and we study digital ecosystems of our customers to better and faster integrate into their business processes, rather than developing new functions whose work is already done by other services.
+There is an integration stake, and we study the digital ecosystems of our customers to better and faster integration into their business processes, rather than developing new functions whose work is already done by other services.

 Or the “first-give” approach.
 We believe that if you are helpful to users, to the community, people will reach out to you.
 This is the principle we’ve been following since the introduction of Dashly.